theNorstroem/fidl.furo.pro/content/docs/specs/types.md

 weight: 10
 ---

-# Anatomy of a type µSpec
+# Anatomy of a type spec